 This command is to shutdown devices remotely, and is currently supported for iOS devices that are Supervised, and running on versions 10.3 and above, and for macOS devices.

 This command is to erase all the data from apps on devices.
 Once executed, the apps will be reverted to their originally installed state.
-Clear app data is currently supported for Samsung Knox devices that are enrolled with Device Owner capabilities.
-For updated information about devices on which Samsung Knox is supported, refer to this document.
+Clear app data is supported for Knox enabled Samsung devices and non-Samsung devices above version 9.0.

 - On the web console, navigate to Device Management > Groups and Devices.
 Click on the required Groups or Devices tab.